 The crime of Public Intoxication is a criminal offense prohibiting a person from appearing 'intoxicated' in a public place.
-What does 'intoxicated' mean?
-For most individuals arrested or cited for Public Intoxication, it means whether you might be a danger to yourself or another person.
-The key word is 'might.'
-Because the statute is so vauge as to what could occur, these cases are typically more difficult to defend.
-Officers need not give a breathalyzer test, and instead rely on their personal observations, such as smell of alcohol, stumbling, slurred speech, and admissions of drinking.
+Officers are not required to give a breathalyzer test, and instead rely on their personal observations, such as smell of alcohol, stumbling, slurred speech, and admissions of drinking.

 If a public intoxication case goes to a jury trial, the prosecutor will get the officer to testify about those observations, and the jury may use those facts to decide the verdict.
 90% of Public Intoxication cases in Austin are one witness trials, meaning the prosecutor uses one officer's observations to try and prove intoxication.

-Sec.
-49.02. indicates an offense of Public Intoxication if the person appears in a public place while intoxicated to the degree that the person may endanger the person or another.
+Public Intoxication is when a person appears in a public place while intoxicated to the degree that the person may endanger the person or another.
 Note that the word "may" appears in the statute.
 This essentially allows the officer to "predict" whether a person might be a danger.
-This "may" be a danger is typically the focus of contention in jury trials.
+The phrase "may be a danger" is typically the focus of contention in jury trials.
 Of note is also the phrase "intoxicated to the degree".
 Meaning that mere intoxication is not enough -- a person must be intoxicated in public to the degree that they may be a danger.

 (a) A person commits an offense if the person appears in a public place while intoxicated to the degree that the person may endanger the person or another.